Joan of Paris: Critical

-Joan of Paris received a glowing review from film critic Bosley Crowther in The New York Times, " here is a tale of personal valor and selfless sacrifice which is told so simply and eloquently, and is so beautifully played that it might be a true re-enactment of a gallant episode.
+Joan of Paris received a glowing review from film critic Bosley Crowther in The New York Times: "Here is a tale of personal valor and selfless sacrifice which is told so simply and eloquently, and is so beautifully played that it might be a true re-enactment of a gallant episode.
 At least, it cheers the heart and stirs the pulse to think that it might be.
-"Joan of Paris' is a rigidly exciting and tenderly moving film.
+"Joan of Paris" is a rigidly exciting and tenderly moving film.
 It will do as a tribute to high courage until the lamps of Paris burn once more."
+Though the comparison is never explicitly made, both the film's name and the protagonist's tragic heroic end strongly suggest that she is a kind of modern incarnation of Joan of Arc.

 Box office

 Joan of Paris made a profit of $105,000, making it RKO's most successful film of the first half of 1942.

+On Television

+During the mid-1950s, Joan of Paris was part of the C & C Television Corporation package, encompassing nearly the entire RKO library, which was syndicated to independent television stations and network affiliates.
+Four decades later, the rights to televise these RKO classics were purchased by media mogul Ted Turner for his TCM cable channel as well as distribution on DVD.
+In TCM's showing of Joan of Paris, as the main character Joan is about to be executed, she whispers “Tally ho, Paul.”
+This was the pilots' rallying cry throughout the film.
+Unfortunately, TCM's closed-captioned subtitles mutilated its symbolical meaning, altering Joan's last words to read, “Tally long.”

 Accolades

 Roy Webb was nominated for the Academy Award for Best Original Score.